slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "How's Renee?
 She never comes out."

-"Yea she's not feeling too well tonight."

-"Oh, what's wrong?"

-"Well we don't know exactly but her mono is acting up again."
-I shifted in my seat uncomfortably.
-Our conversation breaks were laggy but not substantial.
+"Yea she's doing her Drum circle tonight.
+The nativities."

+Selina frowned at that.
 I pushed the envelope and the coffee mug against my cheek.

 "What are you doing?"